 experiences, involvement in Psi

 Chi (psychology honor society)/psychology club, and an apprenticeship-model

 of research in one of our five active

 graduate psychology programs, please click here.

 Click here to go to the Department of Psychology's Facebook Page.
 Like us to find out about current events, job openings, and more.

 Psi Chi/Psychology Club

 Psychology Majors and

-Minors: Join Psi Chi/Psychology Club!
+Minors: We invite you to join Psi Chi/Psychology Club.
 For more information email Dr. Marcia Pasqualini.
 For more information about Psi Chi, go to www.psichi.org.